saltlab/Pangor/README.md

  -m (--metrics)       : Print the metrics from the data set.
 ```

-## Static Analysis ##
+## Instance Checker Analysis ##

-The static analysis component detects instances of bug patterns in source code by using AST or flow analysis to inspect the repaired file.
+The instance checker analysis component also has two parts.
+The first builds a data set of bug pattern instance alerts.
+The second filters out duplicates from the data set and computes metrics (i.e., counts each type of alert).

 ### Analysis ###